Alternative versions of Spider-Man: Venomverse (Earth-17952)

 In the Venomverse event, an alternate version of Spider-Man who reunited with the symbiote after leaving Eddie Brock is recruited with the other Venoms to fight the Poisons.
 He is later tricked by a Poison into thinking it was Aunt May before it consumed him and became an enemy to Venom.
 He was later blown up with the other Poisons by a bomb created by a Venomized Rocket Raccoon.

 Hasbro released an action figure of Poison in the Marvel Legends line.

 Punisher vs. the Marvel Universe (Earth-11080)

 After being the first to be infected by a virus that turned people into cannibals, Spider-Man ate the Rhino and took control of a piece of New York alongside the Black Widow, Deadpool, and Scorpio.
 After becoming Patient Zero, he hires Frank Castle to rescue a pregnant Mary Jane from the Kingpin's group.
-Frank did exactly that, but he later kills Patient Zero.

-LEGO Marvel Super Heroes (Earth-13122)

-In this universe, Spider-Man is a LEGO mini-figure with a more funny personality in Lego Marvel Super Heroes.
+While Castle rescued Mary Jane and a group of surviving humans, he shot and killed the infected Spider-Man immediately after.